 - Add the dry ingredients to the wet ingredients, stirring until just combined (try not to overmix the batter).

 - Pour the batter into your prepared pan.
-Bake for 40-45 minutes until a toothpick inserted into the center is clean and the top of the cake is golden brown.
+Bake for 40-45 minutes until a cake tester or toothpick inserted into the center is clean and the top of the cake is golden brown.

 - Remove the cake from the pan by inverting the pan.
-Turn the cake over and poke holes in the top of the cake with a toothpick.
+Turn the cake over and poke holes in the top of the cake with a cake tester or toothpick.
 Pour a little of the glaze over the cake, allowing it to soak in.
 Let cake cool completely.

 - Drizzle the remainder of the glaze over the cake and let dry.